alessandroredrouge/greenreguai/Development_plan.md

         - [x]  Implement semantic text splitting
         - [x]  Create chunk metadata schema
         - [x]  Store chunks with references to its location in the document
-        - [ ] configure integration with Supabase so that every new document that is uploaded is processed and chunked, saving the results of this process (in Supabase and/or Pinecone, tbd)
+        - [ ] configure integration with Supabase so that every new document that is uploaded in the official_documents bucket is processed and chunked, saving the results of this process in Supabase and embedding & saving those chunks in Pinecone
-    - [ ]  Embedding Service:
+    - [x]  Embedding Service:
-        - [ ]  Set up OpenAI embedding generation
+        - [x]  Set up OpenAI embedding generation
-        - [ ]  Configure Pinecone integration
+        - [x]  Configure Pinecone integration
-        - [ ]  Store embeddings with metadata
+        - [x]  Store embeddings with metadata

 - [ ]  **Query Processing System**
     - [ ]  Query Handler (core Langchain, accessing Supabase/Pinecone):